yeager-j/api.nuzlocke.gg/ENGINEERING.md

 ### 5.1 Overview

-Our solution uses a build-time denormalization pattern with hierarchical data organization:
+My solution uses a build-time denormalization pattern with hierarchical data organization:

 1. Store master Pokémon data as TypeScript files with versioned properties
 2. At build time, generate version-specific JSON files for each Pokémon and game